Artists for Cap Anamur

-Currently, the collection comprises around 100 pictures by 20 different artists and it is growing steadily.
+Currently, the collection comprises around 120 works by 27 different artists and it is growing steadily.
 It is conceivable that there will be group exhibitions in various different constellations, on a range of themes – contemporary painting, woodcuts and etching, photography, African art, etc. We are pleased to be able to complement our exhibitions with a framework programme providing information on the aid organisation Cap Anamur.
 We provide information material or perhaps organise a talk about the work of the association.
 The complete collection is available for sale in our online shop.

 Cap Anamur / German Emergency Doctors